The Coding Limits of Robust Watermarking for Generative Models: Connecting Watermarking and Tamper-detection Codes

-\fi The fundamental limits we have established for messageless secret-key codes also govern the robustness of watermarking schemes for generative models.
+\fi The fundamental limits we have established for zero-bit tamper-detection codes also govern the robustness of watermarking schemes for generative models.
 To make this connection precise, we show how any watermarking scheme that is sound and robust against tampering can be used to build a secret-key code with exactly the same security guarantees.

 The intuition is straightforward: if a generative model can reliably embed a watermark that survives tampering, then by fixing a prompt and interpreting the model's outputs as codewords, we obtain a code that is robust to exactly the same set of manipulations.
 The code's decoder simply runs the watermark detector: if it finds a watermark, it signals tampering; otherwise, it outputs invalid.